 Now you have an even better reason to add indoor plants to your home.
 Every plant has medical and environmental value.
 Studies show that interacting with indoor plants may be able also to reduce stress and anxiety.
 Experiencing nature, in general, can lower blood pressure and improve your mental health.

-Indoor plants are one way to improve air quality and EMF radiation at work and home.
+Indoor plants are one way to improve air quality and EMF radiation at work and at home.
 Choose plants that will thrive indoors, and ensure they get enough sun and water… and enjoy!